 Notice of Redemption.
-When any 2018 Series C Bonds are to be redeemed, the Bond Registrar is to cause notice of such redemption to be mailed by first class mail, or transmitted in such other manner (such as by Electronic Means) as may be customary for the industry as directed in writing by the Authority, with respect to the Fixed Rate Bonds, not more than 60 days nor less than 25 days prior to the redemption date, to the Owner of each such 2018 Series C Bond to be redeemed at such owner's address as it appears in the registration records of the Bond Registrar or at such other address as is furnished in writing by such Owner to the Bond Registrar.
-However, failure to give any such notice to any Owner, or any defect therein, shall not affect the validity of the redemption proceedings for any 2018 Series C Bond with respect to which no such failure or defect has occurred.
+When any 2018 Series AB Bonds are to be redeemed, the Bond Registrar is to cause notice of such redemption to be mailed by first class mail, or transmitted in such other manner (such as by Electronic Means) as may be customary for the industry as directed in writing by the Authority, with respect to the Fixed Rate Bonds, not more than 60 days nor less than 25 days prior to the redemption date and with respect the 2018 Series B-2 Bonds in the Weekly Mode, not more than 30 days nor less than 15 days prior to the redemption date, to the Owner of each such 2018 Series AB Bond to be redeemed at such owner's address as it appears in the registration records of the Bond Registrar or at such other address as is furnished in writing by such Owner to the Bond Registrar.
+However, failure to give any such notice to any Owner, or any defect therein, shall not affect the validity of the redemption proceedings for any 2018 Series AB Bond with respect to which no such failure or defect has occurred.

-If DTC or its nominee is the registered owner of any 2018 Series C Bond to be redeemed, notice of redemption will only be given to DTC or its nominee as the registered owner of such 2018 Series C Bond.
-Any failure on the part of DTC or failure on the part of a nominee of a Beneficial Owner (having received notice from a DTC Participant or otherwise) to notify the Beneficial Owner of any 2018 Series C Bond to be redeemed shall not affect the validity of the redemption of such 2018 Series C Bond.
-See Appendix F-"BOOK-ENTRY SYSTEM."
+If DTC or its nominee is the registered owner of any 2018 Series AB Bond to be redeemed, notice of redemption will only be given to DTC or its nominee as the registered owner of such 2018 Series AB Bond.
+Any failure on the part of DTC or failure on the part of a nominee of a Beneficial Owner (having received notice from a DTC Participant or otherwise) to notify the Beneficial Owner of any 2018 Series AB Bond to be redeemed shall not affect the validity of the redemption of such 2018 Series AB Bond.
+See Appendix H-"BOOK-ENTRY SYSTEM."

-Selection of 2018 Series C Bonds for Partial Redemption.
-In the event of a partial redemption of 2018 Series C Bonds, the Authority shall direct (subject to the 2018C Series Indenture) the series, maturity or maturities, and the amounts thereof, so to be redeemed.
-If less than all of the 2018 Series C Bonds of like series and maturity are to be redeemed on any one date, the particular 2018 Series C Bonds or the respective portions thereof to be redeemed are to be selected by lot by the Bond Registrar in such manner as the Bond Registrar in its discretion deems fair and appropriate.
+Selection of 2018 Series AB Bonds for Partial Redemption.
+In the event of a partial redemption of 2018 Series AB Bonds, the Authority shall direct (subject to the 2018AB Series Indenture) the series, maturity or maturities, and the amounts thereof, so to be redeemed.
+If less than all of the 2018 Series AB Bonds of like series and maturity are to be redeemed on any one date, the particular 2018 Series AB Bonds or the respective portions thereof to be redeemed are to be selected by lot by the Bond Registrar in such manner as the Bond Registrar in its discretion deems fair and appropriate (except that Bank Bonds shall be redeemed prior to any other 2018 Series B-2 Bonds).

 Projected Weighted Average Life-PAC Bonds.
-The following information is provided to allow potential investors to evaluate the PAC Bonds which are the subject of special redemption described in "Prior Redemption-Special Redemption of the 2018 Series C Bonds" under this caption.
+The following information is provided to allow potential investors to evaluate the PAC Bonds which are the subject of special redemption described in "Prior Redemption-Special Redemption of the 2018 Series AB Bonds" under this caption.
 The weighted average life of a bond refers to the average length of time that will elapse from the date of issuance of such bond to the date each installment of principal is paid weighted by the principal amount of such installment.
-The weighted average life of the PAC Bonds will be influenced by, among other things, the rate at which principal payments (including scheduled payments and principal prepayments) are made on the 2018C Mortgage Loans.
+The weighted average life of the PAC Bonds will be influenced by, among other things, the rate at which principal payments (including scheduled payments and principal prepayments) are made on the 2018AB Mortgage Loans.
 An investor owning less than all of the PAC Bonds may experience redemption at a rate that varies from the average life of the PAC Bonds.